ph-rast/bmgarch/README.md

     #>
     #> STARTING SAMPLER FOR MODEL 'DCCMGARCH' NOW.

-The DCC(1,1) model also incorportes an ARMA(1,1) meanstructure.
+The DCC(1,1) model also incorporates an ARMA(1,1) meanstructure.
 The output will have the according information:

     summary( fit3 )